brunod-e/brunod-e/README.md

 ## *Keep it simple.* :fire:

-I am a web developer specializing in React and TypeScript with over 3 years of experience in web application development.
-I currently work with React and TypeScript as I believe that adding TypeScript to my workflow allows me to write clearer and more reliable code and ensures the delivery of high-quality projects.
-I have extensive experience in creating interactive and robust web applications, including e-commerce platforms, project management systems, and financial management apps.
+I am a web developer with over 3 years of experience in web application development.
+I currently work with React and TypeScript, as I believe adding TypeScript to my workflow allows me to write clearer and more reliable code, while ensuring high-quality project delivery.
+I have extensive experience in creating interactive and robust web applications, including e-commerce platforms, project management systems, and financial control apps.
 Additionally, I am able to easily integrate my applications with external APIs and libraries, making my projects complete and functional.

 <!-- **Talking about me:**